Free: Healthy 5-Ingredient Meals EbookGet It Now

-- Chicken – Keep it basic with crispy baked chicken thighs, roasted chicken drumsticks, or air fryer chicken breast, or make an Italian meal by pairing roasted eggplant slices with chicken cacciatore or chicken marsala.
+- Chicken – Keep it basic with crispy baked chicken thighs, roasted crispy drumsticks, or healthy air fryer chicken breast, or make an Italian meal by pairing roasted eggplant slices with chicken cacciatore or chicken marsala.

 - Steak – You can’t go wrong with a great cut of beef, whether it’s sirloin steak, filet mignon, or even New York strip.

 - Fish – One of the healthiest meal options… and one of the fastest!
-Try pan seared salmon, baked cod, sea bass, rainbow trout, or one of my other easy fish recipes.
+Try pan seared salmon, baked cod, sea bass, baked trout, or one of my other easy fish recipes.

 - Seafood – For a special meal, baked eggplant pairs well with crab legs, lobster tail, or garlic butter shrimp.